rizalzaf/AdversarialPrediction.jl/README.md

 ## Customizing Inner Optimization Solver

-For solving the inner optimization problem, AdversarialPrediction.jl uses ADMM based formulation.
+For solving the inner optimization problem, AdversarialPrediction.jl uses an ADMM based formulation.
 In the default setting, it will run 100 iterations of the ADMM optimization.
 We can also manually set the number of iteration using `max_iter` argument in the `ap_objective`.

 ```julia
 objective(x, y) = ap_objective(model(x), y, f1_score)            # 100 iterations